naneau/nyala/README.md

 # Nyala

 Nyala is a promise library for javascript.
 It was partially inspired by [an article](http://blog.fogus.me/2011/04/12/node-js-is-dead-long-live-node/) by Michael Fogus.
 It is written in [CoffeeScript](http://coffeescript.org), and targets both the browser and [node.js](http://nodejs.org).
-For more information, see [the manual](http://naneau.net/nyala).
+For more information, see [the manual](http://naneau.net/nyala), or look at [some examples](https://github.com/naneau/nyala/tree/master/examples).

 ## Promises